samkarp/murmuration/README.md

 ```

 ### patrol
-Unit of work that applies a resource against objectives.
-One to many patrols are required to satisfy objectives
+Unit of work that applies a resource towards completing objective(s).
+One to many patrols are required to satisfy an objective.

 ```
   resource_id - id of resource allocated to patrol